evagabriela/WDI/curriculum/week-02/04-dom-manipulation/README.md

 document.getElementsByTagName('a')[0].removeAttribute('id');
 ```

-***

-<a name="independent-practice"></a>
-## Independent Practice (15 mins)

 <!--

-SME Needed (20 - 30 mins)
-Need help creating a lab for simple DOM manipulation (Vanilla JS).
+SME Needed: Check for understanding 2/2

+A brief exercise for getting and setting attributes (with starter code).

-Students have learned how to access and manipulate elements.
+Students have learned how to select elements, innerHTML, and textContent, adding content, and now these methods to get and set attributes.

-Lab should take students 15 minutes to complete.
 -->

 ## How do Browsers Work?
 (10 mins) - If Time Permits